jaha2600/GREENLAND_INSAR/isce/tops_stack/README.md

 USER CHANGES: bounds, slurm parameters and check directory names.

 ### Step 2
 Navigate to run_files directory.
-Place `runfile_jobs.sh` and `submit_runfiles_jobs.sh` in directory.
+Place `runfile_jobs.sh` and `submit_runfiles_jobs_v3.sh` in directory.

-Submit `submit_runfiles_jobs.sh` in commandline - not using sbatch command but ensure you are on an scompile node.
+Submit `./submit_runfiles_jobs_v3.sh` in commandline - not using sbatch command but ensure you are on an scompile node.

-USER CHANGES: check `--ntasks`, `--account`, `--nodes` and other associated slurm commands.
+USER CHANGES: check `--account`, `--nodes` and other associated slurm commands.
 Check number of stages is equal to number of run_file changes in the directory.
+For each stage change $NUM_TASKS to match what you want it to be.
+Some information about jobtime vs ntasks can be found in the top of the script.

 ### If code used in publication please reference this github, isce2, and the associated authors listed in each script.